Unipisa/SWHAP-TEMPLATE/DEPOSITORY_TEMPLATE/ACTORS.md

 Here we propose a template for ACTORS<span>.md for Depository of DIUNIPI SWH Acquisition Process.

-Each partecipand of the process to build the Depository should have a corresponding record on the ACTORS<span>.md with the structure below.
+Each participant of the process to build the Depository should have a corresponding record on the ACTORS<span>.md with the structure below.

 Please note that: